-This 4 or 5 day course is a comprehensive introduction to general mountaineering on rock, snow, glaciers and mixed terrain.
-It is designed for people with very little or no experience.
+This 4day course is a comprehensive introduction to general mountaineering on rock, snow, glaciers and mixed terrain.
+It is designed for people with minimal experience.

 On this course, you will learn basic mountain travel techniques along with entry level rock, snow & ice climbing skills to start mountaineering.

 - Basic movement skills on rock

 - Ice axe and crampon use

 - Movement skills on mixed, snow & ice terrain